Shank012/NASSCOM-Semiconductor-Packaging/README.md

 Add thickness to the rectangle by selecting a function from Modeler>Surface>Thicken Sheet.
 Add thickness approx 50 micron.
 ![image46](https://github.com/user-attachments/assets/cab98a6a-af9e-426a-b43e-1cbb791a2112)

 Change the rectangle name to Diebondpad and the material to copper or any other conductive material as per the customer's requirement.
-Here I have changed the colour to dark yellow to look like copper.
+Here I have changed the colour to brown to look like copper.
 ![image47](https://github.com/user-attachments/assets/25f011fd-d5ac-4f00-921c-c55f23b3b2f1)

 Place 3 more rectangles at a pitch of 0.45 mm.